-Challenges Faculty Faced while Utilizing ICT Tools for Self-Directed Professional Development at Selected Public Universities
+Challenges Faculty Faced in Utilizing ICT Tools for Self-Directed Professional Development at Selected Public Universities in Ethiopia

 Abstract

-This study investigates the prevalent challenges faculty face when utilizing information and communication technology (ICT) for self-directed professional development (SDPD) at selected public universities in Ethiopia.
-To address the study's objectives, the researchers employed a cross-sectional survey design to collect data from a large sample size.
-We selected 205 lecturers through a systematic random sampling technique for the questionnaire survey.
-We applied mean ranks to identify the prevalent challenges faculty faced when utilizing ICT for SDPD.
-The results highlighted the multifaceted challenges faculty faced, of which slow internet connections, limited ICT training, a lack of technical support, and power interruptions are predominant.
-Policymakers and educational leaders are suggested to create more enabling conditions for faculty to effectively utilize technology for professional growth and development.
-Additionally, universities are recommended to provide comprehensive ICT training programs and technical support systems to address the challenges faculty face.
+This study aims to examine the challenges faculty face when utilizing information and communication technology (ICT) for self-directed professional development (SDPD) at selected public universities in Ethiopia.
+To address this objective , we adopted a cross-sectional survey design to guide the study and collect data from a large sample size.
+We selected 205 faculty through a systematic random sampling technique for the questionnaire survey.
+To identify prevalent challenges faculty faced in utilizing ICT for SDPD, we applied mean ranks.
+The results indicated slow internet connections, limited ICT training, a lack of technical support, and power interruptions are prevalent challenges.
+Policymakers and educational leaders are suggested to solve system level challenges to create more enabling environments for faculty to effectively utilize technology for professional development.
+In addition, universities are recommended to provide comprehensive ICT training programs and technical support to alleviate the challenges faculty face.